artsy/artsy.github.io/_posts/2018-05-07-is-graphql-the-future.markdown

 GraphQL supports one kind of propagation, which is the propagation of context down the sequence of resolvers.
 It happens implicitly and invisibly.
 Exactly what data is propagated and what that means is up to you.

 How does this work?
-Well, if you have worked on GraphQL server code, you know that every field has a _resolver_.
-For scalar fields, the resolver is responsible for returning the actual data that the client sees.
-For object fields, the resolver instead returns a hidden chunk of data that is forwarded along to the resolvers of the fields contained in the object.
+Well, if you have worked on GraphQL server code, you know that every field has a **resolver**.

+* For scalar fields, the resolver is responsible for returning the actual data that the client sees.
+* For object fields, the resolver instead returns a hidden chunk of data that is forwarded along to the resolvers of the fields contained in the object.
 So these resolvers get their parent object’s hidden data, the global context, and any arguments, and they can use all of these values to produce their value.

-Often times, we just resolve an object field to a domain object.
+Often, we just resolve an object field to a domain object.
 Its scalar fields might correspond to properties of that domain object and its object fields might correspond to related objects.
 But the architecture is more powerful than this!
 A deeply nested field can potentially be the result of the resolved values of all its parents.
 It all depends on how you design your resolvers to work together.

-This reminds me a bit of when I first learned [jQuery](https://api.jquery.com/).
+This pattern reminds me a bit of when [jQuery](https://api.jquery.com/) first clicked for me.
 A lot of details are propagated invisibly within your `jquery` object as you chain method calls to refine your DOM selections.

 ## Looping and recursion